telerik/kendo-ui-core/docs/web/combobox/overview.md

 #### Use an `<input>` Element

-Initialize the ComboBox from an exisiting `<input>` element.
-The ComboBox should be initialized after the DOM is fully loaded.
+Initialize the ComboBox from an exisiting `<input>` element only after the DOM is fully loaded.
 It is recommended that initialization is done within the `$(document).ready()` statement.

 > **Important**
 > The widget copies any styles and CSS classes from the input element to the visible input and the wrapper element.